-- hands-on examination of a variety of Aboriginal artefacts (The Rocks Discovery Museum) - Investigating and discussing bush tucker in the local area - The opportunity to develop a knowledge and understanding of local Aboriginal identity and experiences through examining a timeline of important historical, social and political events Stories of role models such as Bennelong, Pemulwuy, Windradyne, Charles Perkins, Eddie Mabo and others.
-Cost: \$14 per student This program can be tailored for tertiary students and corporate groups.
+- hands-on examination of a variety of Aboriginal artefacts (The Rocks Discovery Museum) - Investigating and discussing bush tucker in the local area - The opportunity to develop a knowledge and understanding of local Aboriginal identity and experiences through examining a timeline of important historical, social and political events - Stories of role models such as Bennelong, Pemulwuy, Windradyne, Charles Perkins, Eddie Mabo and others.
+Cost: \$15 per student This program can be tailored for tertiary students and corporate groups.
 "Thank you so much you wise strong women for your knowledge, passion and strong talking.
 The session was amazing, deadly and the students were blessed to experience it.
 It worked well, was really engaging and flowed.
 I am going to recommend it here, there and everywhere."
-Louise, lecturer, The University of Sydney
+Louise, Lecturer, The University of Sydney

-Silk Road to Gold Tracks Stage 4 & 5 History and Geography Students will examine the history of Chinese immigration to Australia and observe its impact on past and present communities.
+Silk Road to Gold Tracks

+Stage 4 & 5 History and Geography

+Students will examine the history of Chinese immigration to Australia and observe its impact on past and present communities.

 This program aims to gain an understanding of the history of migration that has created the multicultural Australia of today.

 The program includes a visit to the Chinese Garden of Friendship.

+Cost: \$17 per student

+(includes entry to the Chinese Garden)

+"Wonderful, enthusiastic presenters - really interesting with a thorough knowledge of the excursion.
+I would highly recommend this program to other schools!"

+Teacher,

+Maria Regina Catholic School

+contact us

-Cost: \$16 per student (includes entry to the Chinese Garden) contact us When planning your visit please note:
+When planning your visit please note: